Documenting RESTful APIs

 84 type: object

 This document is the same as your current OpenAPI document with extra APIs for the /inventory/properties endpoint.
-This document is complete so you can also add the mp.openapi.scan.disable property and set it to true in the src/main/webapp/META-INF/microprofile-config.properties file.
+This document is complete so you can also add the mp.openapi.scan.disable property and set it to true in the src/main/resources/META-INF/microprofile-config.properties file.

-Update the configuration file.
+Replace the configuration file.

 Add and set the mp.openapi.scan.disable property to true.